carlosgalvezp/Udacity-Self-Driving-Car-Nanodegree/term1/projects/p3-behavioral-cloning/README.md

 or softmax must be applied at the last layer, which will have only one neuron.

-The use of pre-trained networks like AlexNet or VGG (i.e. transfer learning) was not considered from the beginning, since they were training for different purposes.
+The use of pre-trained networks like AlexNet or VGG (i.e. transfer learning) was not considered from the beginning, since they were trained for different purposes.
 Re-training these networks from scratch would take a much larger effort, and we believe that to have a short loop between training and testing is crucial.
-This was recommended also by many other students in Confluence.
+This was recommended also by many other students in the forums.

 The implemented network consists of the following layers: